medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-eds.md

 ### Client security for EHMI Delivery Status – the specific technical details

-After having crunched the general description of the security mdel in "Sikkerhedsarkitektur EHMI services/Security architechture regarding EHMI central services" the nitty gritty technical details can also be found in English in the EDS IG<a href="https://build.fhir.org/ig/medcomdk/dk-ehmi-eds/security-EDS-english.html" target="_blank">EDS IG (opens in a new window)</a>
+After having crunched the general description of the security mdel in "Sikkerhedsarkitektur EHMI services/Security architechture regarding EHMI central services" the nitty gritty technical details can also be found in English in the <a href="https://build.fhir.org/ig/medcomdk/dk-ehmi-eds/security-EDS-english.html" target="_blank">EDS IG (opens in a new window)</a>